SoftwareAG/cumulocity-self-service-certification/docs/vendor-requirements.md

 }
 ```

-# Extended Capabilities for Vendor Device Certification
+# Extended Capabilities for Vendor Device Certification (optional)

 The device certification process requires the device to follow integration best practices.
 This means that more fields are mandatory for a certified device compared to platform minium requirements.
 In the following section, Extended Capabilities and behavior are described.
-The Extended Capabilities require the [Foundation Capabilites for Vendor Device Certification](#foundation-capabilities-mandatory-for-vendor-device-certification)
+The Extended Capabilities require the [Foundation Capabilities for Vendor Device Certification (mandatory)](#foundation-capabilities-for-vendor-device-certification-mandatory)

 # Extended Capabilities